Difference Between Capital and Operating Lease

 - There is an option to buy the leased asset; or

-- Lease period covers at least seventy five % of the useful life of the asset; or
+- The lease period covers at least seventy-five % of the useful life of the asset; or

 - Ownership of the leased asset shifts to the lessee following the lease expiration; or

-- The minimum present value of the lease payments totals at least ninety % of the fair value of the asset at the starting of the lease.
+- The minimum present value of the lease payments totals at least ninety % of the asset's fair value at the start of the lease.

-The operating lease is stated as a lease agreement that does not involve the transfer of substantial risk and rewards of ownership of the asset leased to the lessee.
-It generally has a period that is significantly less than the fair value of the asset leased.
+The operating lease is a lease agreement that does not involve the transfer of substantial risk and rewards of ownership of the asset leased to the lessee.
+Therefore, it generally has a significantly less period than the fair value of the asset leased.

-Leases that do not meet any of the four criteria are accounted for an Operating Lease.
+Leases that do not meet any of the four criteria are accounted for as an Operating Lease.

 - Test 1: Transfer of ownership